-Whether you’re hiring the first member of your PT front office staff or your twenty-first, you want the best.
-After all, he or she will be responsible for making a great first impression to new patients, keeping your schedule filled, and starting the billing cycle on the right foot.
+Whether you’re hiring the first member of your PT front office staff or the twenty-first, you want the best.
+After all, your front desk personnel will be responsible for making a great first impression to new patients, keeping your schedule filled, and starting the billing cycle on the right foot.
 That’s huge.
 Good thing you know exactly what to do to entice top talent—well, you will after reading this post, that is.
 Go on.
 What are you waiting for?

 1. Know what you want.